100-year-old describes robbers as 'scum'

 Strabane man Pat Gillespie, 100, describes robbers as 'scum'

-An 100-year-old man who was robbed by masked men in his home in Strabane, County Tyrone has described his attackers as "scum."
+A 100-year-old man who was robbed by masked men in his home described his attackers as "scum" but vowed to bounce back from his frightening ordeal.

-Pat Gillespie was pinned to a chair as three men ransacked his home in Railway Street in the town at about 21:30 BST on Friday.
+Pat Gillespie was pinned to a chair as three burglars ransacked his home in Railway Street, Strabane, on Friday.

-Police say the gang forced their way through a window of the back of his home and made off cash.
+They broken in through a back window and stole £500 from his pension money.

+The centenarian, who still regularly rides bikes, said he was determined not to live in fear after the burglary or "let anyone get me down".

-Mr Gillespie described his ordeal as "very, very frightening."
+However, Mr Gillespie described his experience at the time as "very, very frightening".

 "You could just see their eyes, they were very heavily masked," he told BBC News NI.